new-guy/screeps-os/README.md

 Processes need to keep track of their own created child processes.
 This is used for child process cleanup

+### CPU Usage

+If we're above the high watermark, use up to 90% of the tickLimit

+If we're below the high watermark, use up to 90% of the limit

+If we're below the low watermark, use up to 50% of the limit

 ## Goals

 ### MVP